aedubois/RL-in-OS/First Scenario - Desktop/light_first_scenario/README.md

 # Light First Scenario

-This subfolder provides a **lightweight** version of Desktop Scenario.
+This subfolder provides a **lightweight** version of the Desktop Scenario.

 ## Purpose